aklapatch/DevToolsAndPractice/README.md

 + [Eclipse](https://www.eclipse.org/downloads/): Cross Platform, and feature rich, but heavy (Java-based).
 It's plugin model allows us to adapt to most programming languages

 + [Visual Studio](https://visualstudio.microsoft.com/): If I have to.
 Best debugging I have seen so far, but too complicated for my liking

++ [Kdevelop](https://www.kdevelop.org/): KDE based IDE for C,C++, Python, JavaScript and PHP.
+Somewhat heavy, and has most features, but it is aging in design.

++ [QtCreator](https://www.qt.io/qt-features-libraries-apis-tools-and-ide/): Qt based IDE.
+Seems great if you work in Qt, but the interface is limited, and I am not a huge fan.

 ## Code editors
 + [Vim](https://www.vim.org/download.php/): It's everywhere, and for good reason.